Global Parenting this month joins Leona and her family in Doha, Qatar

 Thanks to Leona for sharing here family adventures.
 Many refer to Doha as Abu Dhabi 10 years ago so it will be fascinating to see how the city develops and the impact of events like the World Cup will have on this city.

-Flying with Qatar?
-Read our family flying airline review
+Flying with Qatar Airways?
+Read our family flying airline review and How to Get an Upgrade with Qatar Airways

 Pictures © Wandermust Family